 - Site storage domain.
 You will definitly need it for the networks working whth their own ladnings (guaranteed - product and info-product, the rest - not always).
 It should be named like "shop" - for example: tvshops, bestshop, buyonline etc. Prices and advices - same as main domain.

 These elements may be required for some network configurations, under high loads and other non-trivial cases.

-- Separate servers for landings and pre-landings.
-At a high load, it is recommended to separate the landings and prelandings to separate servers with the appropriate configuration.These servers may have slightly less RAM, but a wider channel and more disk space.
-In addition, some cloud server providers do not allow you to add IP addresses to existing servers, so to separate IP under the servers of landings or pre-landings it is required to establish separate virtual machines.
+- Separate server for site storage.
+At a high load, it is recommended to separate the landings and prelandings to separate servers with the appropriate configuration.This server may have slightly less RAM, but a wider channel and more disk space.

 - Dedicated IP-addresses for sites of landings and prelandings.
-For domains parking to sites with landings and prelandings, you will need dedicated IP addresses (one for land and preland, respectively).
+For domains parking to sites with landings and prelandings, you may need dedicated IP addresses.
+Usually it's used to secure the network in case of complains on the IP address.
 Typically, providers give the ability to add multiple IP addresses to a single server, average cost per IP address - $2 per month, so mothhly price for server increases by $2-4.
-If multiple IP-addresses are prohibitet - see previous advice.

 - Multiple servers for load balancing.
 For highly loaded projects, a special scheme for allocating roles.
 More details about it can be found in the manual in the section "Optimizing Performance".

 Step 3.
 Required staff